Blotch3D/Blotch3D/README.md

     Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch).

 Blotch3D sits on top of MonoGame.
-MonoGame is a widely used 3D library for C\# (see Wikipedia article on the professional games based on it).
-It is free, fast, cross platform, actively developed by a large community, and fully implements Microsoft's (no longer supported) XNA4 engine.
+MonoGame is a widely used 3D library for C\#.
+It is free, fast, cross platform, actively developed by a large community, many professional games use it, and it fully implements Microsoft's (no longer supported) XNA4 engine.
 There is a plethora of MonoGame/XNA4 documentation, tutorials, examples, and discussions on line.
 All MonoGame features remain available.

 All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense.
+And yes, the reference documentation really does explain when and how to use it, and it answers common questions, rather than simply re-stating the obvious (i.e. a hypothetical method that might be called "RecalibrateFragistat" is not documented as "This method recalibrates the fragistat").
 If you are using another IDE that doesn't support IntelliSense, just look at the comment directly in the Blotch3D source.
 If you aren't getting useful IntelliSense information for a keyword, it may be a MonoGame keyword rather than a Blotch3D keyword.
-In that case you can look it up online.
+In that case you need to look it up online.

 Developing with Blotch3D
 ------------------------